 Premium harnesses, beds, and carriers from brands like Maxbone or Ruffwear fetch a premium on resale.
 Pet owners spend freely if they trust the brand and quality.
 Clean and photograph gear well—buyers expect like-new condition.

-Vintage Restaurant Menus & Fast Food Toys
+Vintage Restaurant Menus & Fast-Food Toys

 Menus from closed restaurants or vintage airline and cruise liners are quirky but valuable.
 Combine these with fast food collectibles (Happy Meal toys, promo items) for steady profits in nostalgic circles.
 Lightweight items make shipping cheap, too.